Relaxed Equivariance via Multitask Learning: Implementation Details

 \subsection{Molecular Dynamics}

 MD17 dataset \citep{Chmiela_2017} is a molecular dynamics benchmark that contains the trajectories of eight small molecules (Aspirin, Benzene, Ethanol, Malonaldehyde Naphthalene, Salicylic, Toluene, Uraci).
-We use the same dataset split in \citet{huang2022equivariantgraphmechanicsnetworks, xu2024equivariantgraphneuraloperator}, allocating $500$ samples for train, $2000$ for validation, and $2000$ for test.
+We use the same dataset split in \cite{huang2022equivariantgraphmechanicsnetworks, xu2024equivariantgraphneuraloperator}, allocating $500$ samples for train, $2000$ for validation, and $2000$ for test.
 The interval between trajectories, $\Delta T = 5000$.
-We selected the Equivariant Graph Neural Networks (EGNN) architecture and its non-equivariant version GNN, as introduced by \citet{satorras2022en}.
+We selected the Equivariant Graph Neural Networks (EGNN) architecture and its non-equivariant version GNN, as introduced by \cite{satorras2022en}.
 The input for GNN architecture is the initial positions along with atom types.
-Both architectures have the same hyperparameters, details in \hyperref[tab:hyperparameters_settings_for_MD17_dataset]{Table \ref*{tab:hyperparameters_settings_for_MD17_dataset}}.
+Both architectures have the same hyperparameters, details in Table \ref{tab:hyperparameters_settings_for_MD17_dataset}.
 For REMUL, $\alpha =1$.